ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 deployment.apps/hello-world-deployment   1/1     1            1           4d22h
 </code></pre>

-The idea is to have a namespace (different that default one) and several resources running into it.
+The idea is to have a different namespace than the default one and several resources running into it.

 ## Instructions